PaulSolt/SwiftUI-and-Combine-Tips/README.md

 6. Use a `Coordinator` object to subscribe to events from UIKit controls, give it a name that's meaningful like `SearchBarCoordinator`.

+	 A coordinator is used to listen to updates from the delegate protocol.
+You can bind the results from the callback delegate methods to a `@Binding`, which then gets bound to the `UIViewRepresentable`'s binding.

 	```swift
 	class SearchBarCoordinator: NSObject, UISearchBarDelegate {
 	    @Binding var text: String